Game Day Run Club

 Get a running start on Game Days this season!

 Game Day Operations brings fans Game Day Run Club; a guided, scenic running tour of campus on game day mornings.
 Beginning four weeks prior to each game, fans and guests will have the opportunity to register for their run of choice for $15.
-Registration is capped at 50 participants for each Run Club.
+Registration is capped at 50 participants for each Run Club and will open in early August.

 Temporary parking will be provided for all Game Day Run Club participants from 7:00-10:00 a.m.
 ET in the Bulla Parking Lot off of Twyckenham Drive and Bulla Road.
-The run will begin at 8:00 a.m.
-ET, with check-in opening at 7:30 a.m from Gate 3 of the north dome of the Joyce Center (adjacent to Gate A of Notre Dame Stadium) for all 3:30 p.m. kickoffs.
+The runs will offer check-in 30 minutes prior to your elected run at Gate 3 of the north dome of the Joyce Center (adjacent to Gate A of Notre Dame Stadium) and run starts will vary with each game's kickoff time.

 See you this fall before the Fighting Irish home football games!